CorySpitzer/Rails_Dev_Box/README.md

   <!-- The repeated ones do automatic numbering in Markdown: -->
   1. Make sure that you have the dependencies installed on your host machine (see links above)
   1. Clone the repo, `git clone https://github.com/CorySpitzer/Rails_Dev_Box.git`, and `cd` into the root of the Rails_Dev_Directory so that we are in the same directory as the `Vagrantfile`.
   1. Start the guest machine with 'vagrant up'.
-This will download the box, which may take a while, and run the `setup.yml` playbook
+When this is run the first time it will download the box, which may take a while, and run the `setup.yml` playbook, which may also take while.
-  1. Make sure you can enter the guest virtual machine with `vagrant ssh` (control-d or similar will get you out of the guest)
+  1. Make sure you can enter the guest virtual machine with `vagrant ssh` (control-d or similar will get you out of the guest).
+In the guest terminal that it opens you can verify that Ruby 2.0 is install by running `vagrant@vagrant: ruby2.0 -v`
-  1.

 ***